E10 - Elective data > Courses Action: Constraints

 If there are four ACC classes running, the third and fourth class would be allowed to run on any suitable line, ie, there are no constraints for class ACC:3 or ACC:4 to run vertically.
 If however ACC:3 and ACC:4 also need to run on a line together, another constraint must be entered as ACC:3 vertical ACC:4

 The Line results show that the ACC:1 class is in the same line as the ACC:2 class (Line 6), and the ACC:3 class is in the same line as the ACC:4 class (Line 7).
+Notice there is no grey line separating ACC:1 and ACC:2 as there is for 12ART and 12BIO; this signifies the constraint.

 Constraint: Horizontal